crowdwave/arniesmtpbufferserver/README.md

 Prior to running the server, you must set certain environment variables in the .env file.

+In an earlier step we downloaded the example .env file from github.

+Edit that file now and configure it as you choose.

 Here is an example for using Amazon Simple Email Service:
 ```
 OUTBOUND_EMAIL_USE_TLS=true